Ankitm7208/gamification/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

+# Gamification for android & ios platform

+This package provides integration with gamification provided by The Logical Banya.

-## Setup
+## Installation
-Add this below line to you pubspec.yamal
+You can install this package by adding this line to your pubspec.yaml
 ```yaml
   gamification:
     git: